University of Buckingham: School of Education

 The Department of Education has two aspects, research and vocational: it conducts research into education and school provision, and also maintains various PGCE courses for teacher training.
 The Department of Education has been home to some of the most prominent educationalists in Britain, including the late Chris Woodhead (former head of Ofsted) and Anthony O'Hear (director of the Royal Institute of Philosophy).
 Its postgraduate certificate in education – which deals with both the state and the independent sector – is accredited with Qualified Teacher Status which means that it also qualifies graduates to teach in the state sector.

-Business School
+School of Business

-The University of Buckingham has a Business School which offers a range of undergraduate and postgraduate qualifications for students.
-Ranked sixth out of 123 in the UK in student satisfaction (The Guardian University League Tables 2019).
-The University of Buckingham was ranked 123rd out of 130 universities in the University League Tables 2022.
+The University of Buckingham has a business school which offers a range of undergraduate and postgraduate qualifications for students.

-The Dean of the Business school is Dr Debarpita Bardhan-Correia.
+The dean of the school is Debarpita Bardhan-Correia.
 A range of undergraduate and postgraduate business, entrepreneurship, accounting and finance degrees are offered by the Business School.

 There are a number of lecturers including many BLEU (Buckingham Lean Enterprise Unit) certified ones, which are individuals who have completed a MSc with the university since 1999.
 There are also a number of lecturers who are CIM certified.